-Our Big Book says, "We are people who normally would not mix."
-What is most important is to speak the language of the heart.
-This is especially true when someone is a little different from the others.
+Our Big Book says, "We are people who normally would not mix," and this is especially true when someone is a little "different" from the others.
 But group unity grows stronger when all members are included and respected and able to function as fully-participating members of the group, and everyone's sobriety is strengthened.
 When faced with the challenges of meeting the diverse needs of some members, we would do well to remember A.A.'s Responsibility Declaration: "When anyone, anywhere, reaches out for help, I want the hand of A.A. always to be there.
 And for that: I am responsible."

-Please share with the General Service Office your experiences and successes in carrying our A.A. message of recovery to alcoholics with diverse abilities and needs.
-GSO will in turn share your experience with A.A. members.
+Please share with the General Service Office your experiences and successes in carrying our A.A. message of recovery to alcoholics with mental, physical, geographic, cultural, ethnic, spiritual, or emotional challenges to receiving that message.
+G.S.O. will in turn share your experience with any A.A. member trying to reach out to alcoholics with diverse needs.

 The General Service Office publishes an Accessibilities Checklist to help groups determine the overall accessibility of their meeting spaces.
-The checklist is included below and is available from the General Service Office
+The checklist is included below and is available from the General Service Office.